whexy/whexy/README.md

 I have a free and useless soul.
 If you have time, I can read a little poem translated by myself.

 ```
-I want to waste time with you, looking down at the fishes
+I want to waste time with you, looking down at the fish
-Leaving the teapots on the table
+Leaving the teapot on the table
-Wasting their good looking shadows
+Wasting their nice shadows

-I also want to waste the sunset, by amble
+I want to waste the sunset too, by ambling
-Until the starlight taking the sky
+Until the stars spill across the sky
 I want to waste the wind
 Sitting on the ground, watching the dark clouds in your eyes
-are blowed outside the window
+Being blown out the window

-I have already wasted the world, as it past me
+I've wasted the world as it passes me by
-Tired, never been loved
+Tired and never loved
-But I am still going to do this tomorrow, wasting
+But I'll do it tomorrow, wasted
 All the flowers, life should be as beautiful as they were

-And as meaningless as they were, like the movie I wasted
+And as meaningless as they were, like the movies I wasted
-Those desperate love and death
+Those of desperate love and death
-Bringing us a short silence
+Bring us brief moments of silence

-I want to waste them all with you
+I want to waste them with you
-The short silence, the long meaning or meaninglessness
+Brief silences, long meaningful or meaninglessness
-The subtle, old universe
+The subtle and ancient universe
-Lying on the fence, looking down at the mirror made by water
+Leaning against the fence, looking down at the mirror made of water

-Until all the wasted stuff
+Until all that is wasted
-Growing wings behind us.
+grows wings behind us.
 ```

 ---